1j01/janitorial-android/README.md

 	- Punkbot
 - Slanted bricks that reflect lasers
 - Force field / hard light transparent bricks that can be powered on to make it solid, and can be built with!
+	- Implies you can create areas where you can't build but can still move through, and or areas you can
 - Speed powerup that makes junkbot go uncomfortably fast
+	- Buildup animation with sound ju-ju-ju-ju...tdtdtdtdtkwhh~!
 - Various electrical systems
 	- Turbine generator that can power things when powered by wind
 	- Circuits